Spectre2908/Protection/README.md

-*before reading notes* to download all the the IObit programs please visit the website, this only has Defrag, and Random password generator.
+*before reading notes* to download all the the IObit programs please visit the website, this file only had the Encryption/Decryption programs I coded from anothers code.

 IM AM NOT HERE PROMOTING ANY OF THESE COMPANIES, I AM HERE TO HELP YOU WITH INTERNET AND COMPUTER SECURITY WITH THE THINGS I USE!